Depersonalizc/cg101/notes/02_3D Transformations II.md

 \end{aligned}
 $$
-Now suppose Ted feels a bit lonely and wants his buddy John in the photo next to him.
+Now, suppose Ted feels a bit lonely and wants his buddy John in the photo next to him.
 We can use another model transformation $\mathcal M'$ to transform John's vertices and normals to where Ted wants him to be.
 In general, each model in a scene has its own model transform that mapping the vertices in its local coordinates to a shared, world coordinate space.
 $$
 \left\{
 \b M^{(1)}=\left[\begin{array}{c|c}